mpanighetti/dnd5e-spells/README.md

 # dnd5e-spells
-A collection of homebrew 5e spells.
+A collection of 5e spells homebrew.

 ## Resources